VincentCastig/DevMtn-Travels/README.md

 Take a look at how the routes are broken into folders.
 This is a very easy way to keep things modular!
 * 'styles/' folder -- stores all of our associated css files
 * 'img/' folder -- stores all of our associated images
 * 'js/' folder -- stores all of our associated js files.
-We could even modulate this more by creating a folder for services and controllers
+We could even modulate this more by creating a folder for services and controllers.
 * 'views/' folder -- stores all of our associated view.html files.